martymonero/ctf/2018/rctf/misc/numbers-game/README.md

 My typical problem... making things too complicated :D

-After removing the "+" and also removing the special characters from my Brute Force Character set the script did only perform way faster it even worked :D I reconnected to the Host to input the XXXX ...only to realize that the Hashes and the Known Parts change...
+After removing the "+" and also removing the special characters from my Brute Force Character Set, the script did not only perform way faster, it even worked :D I reconnected to the Host to input the XXXX ...only to realize that the Hashes and the Known Parts change on every reconnect...

 Ok no problem.
 I extended the python script to open the socket itself and extract the Known Part and the Target Hash.